-In addition to required candidate competency and program effectiveness data, this includes information about the institution’s demographics, special emphasis programs, and other unique features of the institution/program sponsor.
-The specifics about what data must be submitted and the definitions for the data to be submitted will be provided by the Commission.
-All Commission approved institutions must comply with all required data submissions for ongoing accreditation.
+Submitted in each year of the accreditation cycle, this data provides information about the institution and its programs such as the number of candidates and completers, demographics, delivery models, locations,, and other unique features of the institution/program sponsor.
+It also includes specified outcomes measures such as pass rates on examinations and survey data.The specifics about what data must be submitted and the definitions for the data to be submitted are provided by the Commission.
+All Commission approved institutions must comply with all required data submissions in order to maintain ongoing accreditation.

-3. Program Review Submission
+3. Program Review and Common Standards Review Submissions, Feedback, and Addendum

-The Program Review submission must be provided by the institution in the year prior to the site visit.
-The Program review instructions are located on the Program Review web page and should include:

-Letter of Transmittal by Dean or Director including verification by President/Provost or Superintendent

-Program Review Exhibits (see full instructions for details about required documentation and evidence)

-Program Description

-Organizational Structure

-Qualifications of Instructional Personnel

-Course/Program Sequence

-Course Matrix (initial/preliminary programs only)

-Fieldwork and Clinical Practice

-Educator preparation institutions have the capacity to produce electronic documents, spreadsheets, and documents with hyperlinks.
-The Commission encourages institutions and agencies preparing for site visits to utilize their electronic capacity and create a Program Review submission that is electronic.
-This can be done by creating websites with links to all documentation and evidence required within each exhibit.
-The website created for Program Review can be extended for use for the site visit.
+The Program Review and Common Standards Review submissions are due in the year prior to the site visit (Year Five) and provide documentation demonstrating how the institution and its programs are addressing the standards.
+Feedback is provided to the institution and programs who will develop addendum responses that must be made available to the site visit team.
+For information about Program Review, please refer to Chapter 6 of this handbook or to the Commission’s Program Review webpage.
+For information about Common Standards Review, please refer to Chapter 4 of this handbook or to the Commission’s Common Standards Review webpage.

-3. Campus Exhibits
+4. Campus Exhibits

-Material and artifacts that cannot be posted electronically, should be irstateplaced in the document room on campus.
+Institutions with an accreditation site visit must post all information on an accreditation website and make the website available to the team.
+Material and artifacts that cannot be posted electronically, such as candidate files, should be available to the team in some other fashion that ensures the security of these files; institutions should discuss the appropriate manner of doing so with the Commission consultant and team lead.
 Institutions planning to use multi-media presentations should confer with the Commission consultant early in the planning process.
-No less than 60 days before the visit, the institution should post all materials on the accreditation web page and provide access to the site visit team.
+No less than 60 days before the visit, the institution must post all relevant materials, including but not limited to responses to Program Review and Common Standards feedback (addendums), on the accreditation web page and provide access to the site visit team.
+Once the team has access to the accreditation web page no additional changes, modifications, or edits should be made to the page without first consulting the team lead and Commission consultant.

-4. Scheduling Interviews
+5. Scheduling Interviews

-It is the institution's responsibility to set up the interview schedule for both the Common Standards reviewers and the Program Sampling reviewers.
-Programs should develop interview schedules in consultation with the Commission consultant.
-Since the time available to the team is limited and COA policy dictates that sufficient numbers of individuals from all constituent groups be interviewed, creating a workable interview schedule is a critical task for the institution and should receive as much attention as document preparation for the Site Visit.
-A matrix identifying interviewees can be found in Appendix B.
+It is the institution's responsibility to set up the interview schedule for the team.
+Interview schedules should be developed in consultation with the Commission consultant.
+Since the time available to the team is limited and COA policy dictates that sufficient numbers of individuals from all constituent groups be interviewed, creating a workable interview schedule is a critical task for the institution and should receive as much attention as does document preparation for the site visit.
+A matrix identifying interviewees can be found in Appendix B. In addition to ensuring sufficient numbers of critical constituents, interview schedules must also include adequate breaks for team members to examine documents and other evidence, organize notes from interviews, and check in with the team lead and Commission consultant throughout the day.

-It is very important that the interviews occur in a room that is secure and private.
+It is very important that the interviews occur in an environment that is secure and private.
 Interviewees who believe their comments might be overheard by others may be less willing to identify concerns or problems they are experiencing in the program.
 The same consideration needs to be made for interviews using technology or phones; team members need to feel that their responses and questions are not being overheard by anyone associated with the program, institution, or agency.

 Who Should be Scheduled for Interviews by the Team